-Syrian war: Bombs fall like 'rain' on eastern Aleppo
+Syrian war: Bombs fall like 'rain' on Aleppo

 Trump: Assad's friend or foe?

-Following last week's US election, questions have swirled over how President-elect Donald Trump might approach the war, which has seen the United States and Russia on opposing sides on many counts.
+Following last week's US election, questions have swirled over how President-elect Donald Trump might approach the war, which has seen the United States and Russia at odds in many respects.

+On Thursday, a Kremlin aide said that Moscow saw a possibility to improve joint efforts over Syria with Trump, Russian state broadcaster Tass reported.

+Yuri Ushakov said that the level of cooperation over the conflict between the two powers was "neither good nor bad," but that the Kremlin saw a chance of "normalizing" this relationship with the US President-elect as they saw terrorism as a "common enemy."

+Russian Foreign Minister Sergey Lavrov and US Secretary of State John Kerry are due to meet in the coming days in Lima, Peru, where Syria will be on the agenda, Ushakov said.

-Central to the row is the question of which groups in the conflict are regarded as terrorists.
-The old Cold War enemies agreed to target ISIS, but the United States has armed and supported what it calls moderate rebel groups to fight ISIS, many of which also oppose Syrian President Bashar al-Assad's regime.
+Central to the disagreement between the two powers is the question of which groups in the conflict are regarded as terrorists.

+The old Cold War enemies agreed to target ISIS, but the United States has armed and supported what it calls moderate rebel groups to fight the militants.
+Many of these groups also oppose Syrian President Bashar al-Assad's regime.

-Assad told Portugal's RTP TV that Trump could be a "natural ally" to his government but said he was dubious the incoming US leader could influence all the decision-makers to change the American strategy.
+Syrian President Bashar al-Assad has told Portugal's RTP TV that Trump could be a "natural ally" to his government, but said he was dubious the incoming US leader could influence relevant decision-makers to change the American strategy.

 Trump has previously suggested he is opposed to targeting the Syrian regime and ISIS at the same time, and has said he is willing to work with Assad.